FabLabGharbiya/fabzero/readme.md

         - used to add all modified files only
     - git commit -m "modified i have made"
     - git push
+7. If you want to delete files and recover it again, in case some thing happend and you want to back to earlier point

 ### Visual studio code